Antipurity/webenv/docs/questionable.md

 - [Combine all learning algorithms](https://singularitynet.io/): hard to argue that, when you can do everything, you are a general intelligence.
 But the formation of that "everything" was still caused by some optimizer (such as human needs), so, if you run a simple self-supervised-learning agent on all data, then it could learn all learning algorithms too.
 Compute+data is the answer.

 - [Intelligence = compression](http://prize.hutter1.net/): prediction is how well the world is copied internally with max re-use, so, compression.
-For example, stochastic gradient descent would zero-out gradient for uncorrelated circuits and encourage modification of relevant circuits, so it maximizes re-use.
+For example, [Hebbian rules](https://en.wikipedia.org/wiki/Generalized_Hebbian_algorithm) would sharpen correlations and thus [extract the direction of maximum variance](https://www.cs.cmu.edu/afs/cs/academic/class/15782-f06/slides/hebbpca.pdf); or, stochastic gradient descent would zero-out gradient for statistically independent circuits and sharpen relevant dependencies.
+Lack of re-use (simplicity) can be encouraged with techniques such as [dropout](https://jmlr.org/papers/volume15/srivastava14a/srivastava14a.pdf) or `x[N + random.randrange(len(x)-N):]`.
 WebEnv is made for next-frame prediction on big data, along with RL.
   - If we treat this angle more generously, it implies that agency could be learned from compressing own actions, so that a random walk through a largely-redundant space becomes a random walk through the most semantically meaningful space.
 WebEnv provides a largely-redundant space to walk through and compress.
   - If we treat it even more generously, agents should be able to compress everything including themselves, so that they could easily create agents equivalent to themselves, and self-replicate without self-replication mechanisms.
 Training ML models in the browser is rather unstable and minimal-functionality, mostly because Nvidia exists, and because GPUs are treated as a different world from CPUs.
 WebEnv is hardly ideal for learned self-replication.